Understanding the Need For and Use of Social Host Ordinances in Minnesota Updated 08/30/2012

 Underage alcohol use poses important public health and public safety risks.
 According to a 2003 report by the National Research Council’s Institute of Medicine (NRCIM), underage drinking costs the nation at least $53 billion a year, mostly because of traffic deaths and violent crime.1 This should be of concern to professionals, policymakers, parents and others who are attempting to reduce the negative consequences of underage alcohol use.
 Knowing the locations where this behavior is most likely to occur can help alert parents to times when they need to exercise greater monitoring and supervision, and support the adoption of effective policies to protect children.

 Data, from 62,495 persons aged 12 to 20, which was published in the 2008 National Survey on Drug Use and Health conducted by the Substance Abuse and Mental Health Services Administration reported that: of current underage alcohol users aged 12 to 20, 53.4 percent drank at someone else’s home the last time they used alcohol, and another 30.3 percent drank in their own home.2 Statistics like these support the recommendation to hold individuals accountable for teen drinking parties.
 This recommendation was a highlighted suggestion from the previously mentioned NRCIM’s 2003 report, which has been a catalyst for many recent social host ordinances.1

 Social Host Ordinances in Minnesota

 In 2006, not a single social host ordinance existed in Minnesota.
-As of October 15, 2010, 56 cities and 9 counties have adopted a social host ordinance, and at several more are actively considering it.
+As of August 30, 2012, 88 cities and 21 counties have adopted a social host ordinance, and several more are actively considering it.

 Cities with social host ordinances have found success in a reduction in the number of underage drinking parties.
 They have also found that it’s predominantly 22 or 23 years olds who are hosting these parties.
 From a prosecutor’s standpoint, enforcement of the ordinance gives them a great tool to help curb underage consumption.